-See the NetBackup Troubleshooting Guide for UNIX and Windows.
+See the NetBackup Troubleshooting Guide.

 About media that are not ejected

 If no media are ejected, it may be because of the following:

 All images have already been vaulted, so no images were selected.
 Vault determines that a backup image has already been vaulted if a copy of the image is already on a volume in an off-site volume group.